jm-cook/my-smart-home/entur_situation_exchange/mqtt_app_method/README.md

 The code in this folder accesses the situation-exchange and creates Home Assistant sensors monitoring the state of specified lines.

-This python app for appdaemon will create sensors for each of the lines that you select.
+This standalone python app for appdaemon will create sensors for each of the lines that you select.
-To use it you will use the Home Assistant addons appdaemon and mqtt.
+To use it you will use the Home Assistant addons appdaemon and mqtt and install the python app for appdaemon.
 This method may initially seem complicated but installation *should* be straightforward and the solution gives the best results.

 ## Why?